 As a face-to-face trainer, reading the room and tailoring your session accordingly to the reactions of your participants comes naturally.

 Often, trainers find this more challenging when training employees virtually.
-The absence of physical proximity makes audience interaction and engagement even more important to get right.
-There are so many opportunities for learner distraction in the modern digital world and virtual trainers must skillfully and continually maintain their participants’ attention right from the beginning of every virtual workshop.
+The absence of physical proximity makes participant engagement even more important to get right.
+There are so many opportunities for learner distraction in the modern digital world and virtual trainers must skilfully and continually maintain their audeince’s attention right from the beginning of every virtual workshop.

 Sound like a challenge you’re currently facing?

 Well don’t worry, VTTs got you covered!
-We’ve collated 5 foolproof ways to ensure that your virtual training workshops engage and retain participants’ attention throughout.
+We’ve collated 5 fool-proof ways to ensure that your virtual training workshops engage and retain audience attention throughout.

 1. Invest in a quality tech platform

 The first and foremost step to creating a professional and memorable virtual workshop is to invest in robust technology and a feature-rich platform.
 As a trainer, you need to ensure that the platform comes with an efficient way to schedule the virtual training; it must also be easy for participants to navigate and get logged into.